TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 per second.
 This distribution allows for high performance as gateways do not need to synchronize counters for each request.

-However, DRL assumes an evenly load-balanced environment, which is typically achieved at a larger scale with sufficient requests.
+DRL assumes an evenly load-balanced environment, which is typically achieved at a larger scale with sufficient requests.
 In scenarios with lower request rates, DRL may generate false positives for rate limits due to uneven distribution by the load balancer.
 For instance, with a rate of 10 requests per second across 5 gateways, each gateway would handle only 2 requests per second, making equal distribution unlikely.

 To address this, the drl_threshold option allows the system to switch from DRL to a Redis Rate Limiter for smaller rates.
 This option sets a